-Oak bonsai are deciduous trees.
+Oak bonsai are evergreen trees.
 They thrive in both warm and cold conditions.
 They are very hardy to many climates and conditions.

 Oak Bonsai require moderate watering.
 We recommend using a soft spray to soak the soil.
 Ensure that water penetrates not only the topsoil but also into the roots by checking that draining is occurring on the bottom of the pot.
 Oak bonsai enjoy more moist conditions.